fastforwardlabs/mdffreport12/src/02-background.md

 ### Unsupervised learning
 **NM: this "one does not possess examples that illustrate the relationship between the input features and the output" does not sound good.
-How about, "machines do not possess example input-output pairs that allows it to learn a function that maps the input features to outputs"?**
+How about, "machines do not possess example input-output pairs that allow it to learn a function that maps the input features to outputs"?**
+**DT: +1.
+Then also change, "Instead, machines" -> "Instead, they"

 With unsupervised learning, one does not possess examples that illustrate the relationship between the input features and the output.
 Instead,